bimaguava/123-log/content/computer/2021-02-05-how-to-make-a-windowspe-boot-cd-create-a-system-image-wim.md

 date = 2021-02-04T17:00:00Z
-excerpt = "I need to make iso from this to make deployment to other installation media" tags = ["windows-tips"] title = "How to make a WindowsPE boot CD" type = "post"
+excerpt = "I need to make iso from this to make deployment to other installation media" tags = ["windows-tips"] title = "How to make a WindowsPE boot CD and other interest link in below" type = "post"

 +++